MorganShowman/appd/README.md

   restart SERVICES             # Restart services exec SERVICE -c "COMMAND"    # Execute a command in a running container

-Notes: Appd looks for apps in the $APP_PATH directory.
+Notes: Appd looks for apps in the $APPS_PATH directory.
        APPNAME can be . for current app.
 ```